robert/robert.github.com/_posts/2018-05-07-making-youtube-less-bad-for-you-using-css.md

 ---
 > Hopefully this will be the life hack that makes her love me again.

 I’m a smug person.
 I'm extremely keen for you to know that I don’t have the Facebook app installed on my phone.
 And that I almost never look at my Twitter feed.
-Also I don’t sleep with my phone next to my bed; I have this really smart rule of no screens an hour before lights out.
+Also I don’t sleep with my phone next to my bed and I have this really smart rule of no screens an hour before lights out.
 Plus I try never to check my emails before eight am at the earliest.
 And whilst I did recently complete Skyrim on the PS4, I was very efficient about it and zipped through in only a little over 50 hours of play time, which might sound like a lot but is actually very quick compared to most people.
 And, despite all this effort and smugness, I still frequently get sucked into watching a very large number of YouTube videos that I didn’t actually want to watch and will probably not be putting on my CV.

 No one sets out to see how many YouTube videos they can watch in a day.
 Nonetheless, this metric is the primary driver of YouTube employee happiness during bonus season, which makes it hard to feel that YouTube is fully on your side.
 I don’t like many of the behaviors that YouTube is incentivized to nudge me into.
 I don’t believe that recommended videos, comments and video annotations are designed to help me realize my conception of the good life, and anecdotally I know that many other people feel the same way.
 People say that willpower is a finite resource, and some of these people include footnotes to actual social-scientific studies.
 I am fully aware that no video is ever quite as earth-shattering as its title claims, but what if that extremely attractive person in the screengrab is actually in the video this time?